 Italian National Healthcare System – Services

-According to Italian law anyone who lives in Italy, including Italian and foreign citizens, have a right to healthcare.
+According to Italian law anyone who lives in Italy under the national healthcare system, including Italian and foreign citizens, have a right to healthcare.
 This means anyone can see a doctor or receive healthcare without having to pay and without having insurance.

 The type of service depends on the type of document that each person has.